My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 2. Type “config” in the search bar and open “System Configuration.”

-3. In the General tab, check the “Selective Startup” next un-tick the “Load Startup Items” check box and click on the apply button.
+3. In the General tab, check the “Selective Startup” next, un-tick the “Load Startup Items” check box, and click the apply button.

 4. Now go to the “Startup Tab.”

-5. Here you’ll see all the programs running when your PC Startups, so here you can “Disable” all the unnecessary or not needed programs and click on the apply option.
+5. Here you’ll see all the programs running when your PC Startups, so you can “Disable” all the unnecessary or unnecessary programs and click on the apply option.

 6. Next, head over to the “Services” tab, and then tick the checkbox “Hide all Microsoft Services” and the bottom left, and then click on the button “Disable All.”